brockoffdev/puppet-gitflow/README.md

-# Template Puppet Module for Boxen
+# Boxen Module for gitflow install

 An example of how we write Puppet modules for Boxen.
 Replace this paragraph with a short explanation of what the heck makes your module